handsomepot/Blokus_Duo/README.md

 # Blokus_Duo
-Download the whole folder and run duo.rar
+Download the whole folder and run duo.jar